ga-adi-gelato/Course-Materials/lessons/product-development/prioritization-proposal-lesson/readme.md

   <img src="https://i.imgur.com/tc7luEA.png">
 </p>

-## Guided Practice: Creating a 2x2 Matrix (30 mins)
+## Group Practice: Creating a 2x2 Matrix (30 mins)

-Split up into groups of 4-5.
-With your group, you'll take the next 15 minutes and practice creating a 2x2 matrix to prioritize the list of features you've decided on for the vacation app.
+With your group, you'll take the next 15 minutes and practice creating a 2x2 matrix to prioritize the list of features you've decided on for your group project.

 Using that list of features you created, combine them all together and remove any duplicates.
 You might look for a cluster of features that seem like they offer great impact to your users, relative to the amount of effort required.
 There may be an idea that’s an outlier that is so worth it to your users that it’s worth the effort.
 Just make sure you can explain your rationale.